Congratulations! You’ve graduated from college and are ready to take on the world.

-Don’t worry if you are having trouble coming up with your student loan payment every month.
-MyFedLoan offers flexible repayment options if you’re not able to successfully repay your loan during a stressful time.
+Don't worry if you are having trouble coming up with your student loan payment every month.
+MyFedLoan offers flexible repayment options if you're not able to have a successful repayment of your loan during a stressful time.

 This plan factors in a borrower’s income and family situation.
 Borrowers enter information about their income and dependents to determine a monthly payment that is about 10% of their discretionary income.
 The term on this loan is 20 years.
 If, after 20 years, you have not repaid the loan, the remainder is forgiven.